Learn about iOS 14 and how it affects your integrations with Singular.

 These changes mean that device IDFAs will be available less frequently and are therefore less reliable for creating a complete picture of marketing performance.
 The expected result is that advertisers shift towards Apple’s SKAdNetwork alternative for measurement and marketing analytics.

 Is probabilistic matching going away?
-What attribution methods will be supported with iOS 14?
+What attribution methods are supported with iOS 14?

-Based on our conversations with Apple and reinforced by their latest updates on requirements, Singular will not support probabilistic matching starting with iOS 14.5.
+Based on our conversations with Apple and reinforced by their latest updates on requirements, Apple has taken a stance prohibiting probabilistic attribution without consent.
+The table below represents Singular's understanding of attribution methods that are compliant with Apple's privacy policies.

 How do the new policies impact Singular and Singular's advertisers?